Use custom settings for Windows 10/11 client devices in Intune

 Find the policies you can configure

-There's a complete list of all configuration service providers (CSPs) that Windows 10 supports in the Configuration service provider reference.
+There's a complete list of all configuration service providers (CSPs) that Windows client supports in the Configuration service provider reference.

-Not all settings are compatible with all Windows 10 versions.
+Not all settings are compatible with all Windows client versions.
 Configuration service provider reference tells you which versions are supported for each CSP.

 Additionally, Intune doesn't support all the settings listed in Configuration service provider reference.
 To find out if Intune supports the setting you want, open the article for that setting.
 Each setting page shows its supported operation.
 To work with Intune, the setting must support the Add, Replace, and Get operations.
 If the value returned by the Get operation doesn't match the value supplied by the Add or Replace operations, then Intune reports a compliance error.